Introduction

 Touch

 My touch sensation is significantly impaired.
-I regularly fail to distinguish between wet and dry items (such as towels) on the washing line.
+I regularly fail to distinguish between wet and dry towels on the washing line.
 I have reduced right hand dexterity – manipulating coins in a purse with this hand is almost impossible.

 I have significantly impaired ability to write legibly, and doubt I’ve signed my name the same twice in succession since my injury.